-Inventory management is not the most exciting retail topic but it is crucial for all business.
+Inventory management is not the most exciting retail topic, but it is crucial for all businesses.
 It can make or break your bottom line.
 By having too little inventory on hand, you risk losing customers as products quickly sell out.
-However, having too much inventory ties up valuable cashflow and costs more to store and track.
+However, having too much inventory ties up valuable cash flow and costs more to store and track.
 Effective inventory management sits between these two extremes.
 While it takes more work and planning, your profits will reflect the effort you put in.
 Thankfully, there are proven best practices for effective inventory management.

 1: Focus on Your Customers First

 When looking at inventory management, it is important to focus on your best customers.
 They are key to your future success.
 “Best customers” are those who shop often, spend the most, and already love your products.
 By keeping them happy, they will keep coming back.
 It is part of the important 80:20 rule.
 This rule states that 20% of your customers are responsible for 80% of your profits.